Why gender stereotypes and sport?

 Girls sport has come a long way in recent years, but research still shows that girls begin to doubt their sporting ability from as young as 7.
 And perhaps it's no wonder, with all the messages they are still receiving from the outside world about who they are and what they are capable of.
 We work to give another side to the story for girls and women - one where they are free to make their own decisions about their physical activity, without the stereotypes they might otherwise be facing.
-This starts with the messages they receive and take on board - some of which we might even be sending through our own language or behaviour.
-Here are some of the more surprising facts about women's sport we are working to change...
+We also want to make sure boys know that they do not need to conform to stereotypes when it comes to sport either.
+This starts with the messages both boys and girls receive and take on board - some of which we might even be sending through our own language or behaviour.
+Here are some of the more surprising facts about gender and sport we are working to change...

 Boys are more physically active than girls